Incorporation of a company - Incorporation of a company

 The cost of setting up a Branch On The Spot is €200.
 This amount may be paid in cash, cheque or through ATM.
 The referred amount includes the online publication of the registration of the branch at the website of the Ministry of Justice.

-(ii) Online Branch
+2.2 Online Branch

-Decree-Law no. 109-D/2021, of 9 December, created the framework for online registration of branches of limited liability companies with registered offices abroad, through the gov.pt Portal, and sets out the main elements and steps required for the creation of an online branch in Portugal.
+Decree-Law no. 109-D/2021, of 9 December, created the framework for online registration of branches of limited liability companies with registered offices abroad, through the Digital Justice Platform (available at: https://registo.justica.gov.pt) , and sets out the main elements and steps required for the creation of an online branch in Portugal.
+Ordinance no. 1416-A/2006, of 19 December, as amended by Ordinance no. 155/2024/1, of 24 May, regulates this decree-law.

-The National Registry of Legal Entities (RNPC) and the commercial registries determined by order of the chairman of the board of the Institute of Registration and Notary Affairs, I. P. are responsible for this procedure.
+The National Registry of Legal Entities and the commercial registries determined by order of the chairman of the board of the Institute of Registration and Notary Affairs, I. P. are responsible for this procedure.

 Please find brief notes on this procedure below: